-Enlargement of lymph nodes – this is the most common cause of a neck mass.
+This is the most common cause of a neck mass.
 Lymph nodes are part of your immune system and often become enlarged if you are fighting an infection.
 Their size should shrink once the infection clears.
 If a lymph node stays enlarged, it should be checked.

-Benign lesions – Benign masses may grow, but do not spread to other parts of the body.
+Benign masses may grow, but do not spread to other parts of the body.
 There are many such benign masses which can be found in the neck and include cysts, thyroid masses, vascular masses, and salivary gland masses.

-Cancerous lesions – If a cancerous mass is found in the neck, it may represent a primary tumor which started within the neck, or may represent a metastatic lesion which has spread from somewhere else in the region.
+If a cancerous mass is found in the neck, it may represent a primary tumor which started within the neck, or may represent a metastatic lesion which has spread from somewhere else in the region.

 Primary tumors which originate in the neck include the thyroid, throat, larynx, and salivary gland.
 These cancers may also spread to lymph nodes within the neck.
 Tobacco and alcohol cause the vast majority of such cancers.
 Oral cancers can also be caused by a virus called HPV.
 Oral cancers in younger adults are typically associated with HPV, whereas cancers in older adults are most often caused by tobacco and alcohol.

-Secondary cancers are tumors that have spread tolymph nodes or soft tissue from somewhere else in the body.
+Secondary cancers are tumors that have spread to lymph nodes or soft tissue from somewhere else in the body.
 It is critical to find out both where the original cancer started as well as to discover the extent of its spread.

 You should see your physician if you experience any of the following symptoms: